Colorado Rockies

 Colorado Rockies Overview

 The Colorado Rockies are a professional baseball team based in Denver, Colorado.
-Established in 1993, they compete in Major League Baseball (MLB) as a member of the National League West Division.
-The team plays its home games at Coors Field, a stadium known for its hitter-friendly environment.
-Owned by Richard and Charles Monfort, the Rockies are recognized for their purple, black, silver, and white team colors and their mascot, Dinger.
-Despite never winning a division title, the Rockies have qualified for the postseason five times, all as a wild card, and secured their only National League pennant in 2007.
+They compete in Major League Baseball (MLB) as a member of the National League West Division.
+Founded in 1993 as an expansion franchise, the Rockies play their home games at Coors Field and are owned by Richard and Charles Monfort.
+The team’s colors are purple, black, silver, and white, and their official mascot is Dinger, a purple dinosaur.

 Founding and Organizational Origins